ADVERTISEMENT

 This field is for validation purposes and should be left unchanged.

 When you have a genealogy question—any genealogy question—one of the first places to look for answers is the FamilySearch Research Wiki.
-FamilySearch is the world’s largest free genealogy website, and its Research Wiki is a hefty how-to portal now approaching 100,000 articles.
+FamilySearch is the world’s largest free genealogy website, and its Research Wiki is a hefty how-to portal with more than 100,000 articles.
 Navigate to the Research Wiki under Search > Research Wiki.

 Screenshot of FamilySearch Wiki home page, showing a search bar and a clickable map of the world